cptwunderlich/cptwunderlich.github.io/_drafts/scala_migrations.md

 Rules can be consumed in different forms by scalafix.
 You can publish them as an artifact, like any other scala code.
 Or you can consume their source code and let scalafix compile them on the fly.
 Sources can be read via the `file:`, `http:` and `github:` protocols.
 The [tutorial](https://scalacenter.github.io/scalafix/docs/developers/tutorial.html#run-the-rule-from-source-code) contains some more information on this.

 I chose to add them to the existing libraries project, as a sub-module.
 The migration is split up into several rules, each one taking care of a specific change.
-Rules are published to our Nexus repository as compiled artifacts.
+Rules are published to our Nexus repository as a compiled artifact.

 Using the `github:` or `http:` schemes, I would have had to publish the rules on the public internet, e.g., in a gist on my personal GitHub account, because those do not work with authentication.
 That's a big no-no.